How To Get the Best Financing for Your New Vehicle

 Option 1: Paying Cash

-If you are one of the many people trying to boost their credit scores, paying in cash will reduce your debt-to-income ratio, a measure of monthly debt payments relative to monthly income.
+If you are trying to boost your credit score, paying in cash will reduce your debt-to-income ratio.
+This is a measure of monthly debt payments relative to monthly income.
 The higher your debt-to-income ratio, the greater risk you are of defaulting.
-However, most people can't pay upfront in cash when car shopping, which is why car buyers opt to get a car loan where they can make car payments over time.

 Option 2: Taking Out an Auto Loan